alex88ridolfi/Dracula/README.md

 ******* Second script: dracula.sh *******

 Using the previous script is a good idea if the number of possible solutions is a few thousands.
 If it is millions instead, then you have a problem.
-Also, using the previous script requires some manual operation.
+Also, using the previous script requires a lot of iterative editing of the timfile and the sieve script.

 To do things automatically, you can use instead dracula.sh.
 To use this, you have to edit the tags of all the gaps between groups of TOAs in advance in your .tim file, or at least a few of them, as I did in file 47TucAA.tim.
 The syntax here is slightly different than in sieve.sh.
 The example above is written as: